peschkaj/rustflakes/README.md

 1 - Other people are smarter than me.
 I borrowed from their work.
 2 - While machine identity isn't needed or desirable for some parts of a distributed system, they work great as arbitrary node identifiers.
 I don't make you choose a mechanism for your node identifier, but I don't foist my bad decisions on you either.
 3 - There is no 3

+### Thanks

+Special thanks to [Dave Liebers](https://github.com/dlswimmer) for making sure the bit shifting works correctly in ShortOxidizer.